MA in Biomedicine

 Roman is married to Dr. Elva (Bowman) Miller a retired optometrist.
-The Millers live on Knoll Acres, a small farm near Harrisonburg, Virginia, where they are busy raising and enjoying their family, as well as a flock of Barbados Blackbelly sheep, AKC registered collie puppies, and horses.
-The Millers enjoy reading, gardening, blueberry horticulture, traveling, fishing, and working on their farm.
+The Millers live on Knoll Acres, a small farm near Harrisonburg, Virginia, where they are busy raising organically certified blueberries and a flock of registered Barbados Blackbelly sheep.
+The Millers enjoy reading, gardening, horticulture, traveling, fishing, and working on their farm.
 They are active members at Dayton Mennonite Church, Dayton, Virginia.

 Current research interests:

 *Alcohol teratogenesis on mouse embryonic development